Back to Blog

 Acoustic Emission Testing (AE)

 Acoustic emission testing (AE) captures mechanical vibrations of stressed materials or structures.
 Technicians attach sensors (e.g., piezoelectric sensors) or transducers (e.g., strain gauges) to the test object’s surface to convert stress waves into electrical signals.
-Then, they apply a sudden force, change in temperature, or pressure to the structure and analyze the generated vibration
+Then, they apply a sudden force, change in temperature, or pressure to the structure and analyze the generated vibration.

+Acoustic Emission Testing (AE).
 Source: ResearchGate.

 AE tests detect surface changes caused by stress waves (cracks, deformation, etc.), indicating hidden problems or weaknesses.
 It’s great for quality assurance of critical assets like supporting structures, towers, bridges, and individual system components (pumps, compressors, bearings).